0livd/python-2dict/README.rst

 Installation
 ============

-Python-todict is not yet available on Pypi.
-For the moment, you need to clone the repo and install it with pip.
+Python-todict can be installed with pip:

-    $ pip install .
+    $ pip install todict

 Launch tests
 ============